-In a nutshell: You might get more bang for your buck elsewhere in the range to this automatic Elite, but on the whole, the Venue is right on the money as a first-car for teens (or parents) with the dosh, or for people any age looking for an easy city runabout.
+In a nutshell: You might get more bang for your buck elsewhere in the range to this automatic Elite, but on the whole, the Venue is right on the money as a first-car for teens (or parents) with the dosh to spend, or for people any age looking for an easy city runabout.

-Full Disclosure: Hyundai Australia lent us the car tested here for a week with a full tank of fuel.
+Full Disclosure: The vehicle tested here was provided by Hyundai Australia for a week with a full tank of fuel.